edgelesssys/contrast/docs/docs/getting-started/cluster-setup.md

 ## Create AKS cluster

-First create an AKS cluster:
+First, we need to create an AKS cluster.
+We can't directly create a CoCo-enabled cluster, so we'll need to create a non-CoCo cluster first, and then add a CoCo node pool, optionally replacing the non-CoCo node pool.

+We'll first start by creating the non-CoCo cluster:

 ```sh
 # Select the name for your AKS cluster